junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Cas walks along the street, taking turns at the crossroads, waiting for the traffic lights, moving across the city on his feet with a calming confidence.
 It's a weird view, but not unpleasant.

-"You walk to office often?"
-Dean can't help asking.
+"You walk to the office often?"
+Dean can't help but ask.

 "By bus, usually, but it's not a long distance."
 Cas's voice answers.
 "I used to enjoy walking around the city after dinner.
 Do you know our home is the most perfect location to both walk along the river and to the park?
 Though I rented it mostly for its closeness to the office."